 → What evidence do you need to prove unfair dismissal?

-If your dismissal occurred while you were pregnant, you may have additional protections and potential remedies under employment law.
+You may have additional protections and potential remedies under employment law.

 → Working when pregnant: your rights — GOV.UK

-Yerty is designed to help you organise evidence, understand your rights, and take structured first steps.
+Yerty can help you organise evidence, understand your rights, and take structured first steps.
 For complex cases — such as where contribution is disputed or loss is substantial — legal advice may be important.
-Yerty helps whether you have a solicitor or not.
-It can work alongside your lawyer, or support you if you're bringing the claim yourself.

 Sources